Health Care

 Vaccinations are substantially less expensive than the cost of vet treatment for the diseases they protect against

-A rabbit’s first vaccinations should be administered at 6-8 weeks, followed by a booster at 12-14 weeks.
+A bunny’s first vaccinations should be administered at 6-8 weeks, followed by a booster at 12-14 weeks.
 After this, annual boosters are recommended to maintain protection.
 It’s important to wait at least one week after the final vaccination before allowing your rabbit to interact with other rabbits or go outdoors.

 A deadly virus that causes internal bleeding and sudden death in rabbits, RVHD can spread quickly in local rabbit populations.